aloklearning/py-categorizer/README.md

 Processing 129 feedbacks...
 Process success ✅
-We've successfully categorised 129 feedbacks from the provided sheet 🙂 Please check the Final-Sheet.xlsx file in your same directory 📁
+We've successfully categorised 129 feedbacks from the provided sheet 🙂 Please check the Final-Sheet.xlsx file in <your_provided_path> directory 📁
 ```

+### Running Executable File
+This file will take few seconds to run, as it installs everything at your disposal, and help you get the results

 - This output will come in your terminal/console, when the machine was not able to find any words which was matching a category, hence, the category was not added.